gjwdyk/WAF-Demo-Notes/DeCrypt-TLS-Chrome-WireShark-on-Client/README.md

 - [ ] Scroll down the supported protocols list until you find `TLS`.
 Click on the `TLS` item.
 The menu on the right should change to display attributes of the `TLS` protocol<br>
    ![WireShark Preferences Protocols TLS](WireShark-Preferences-Protocols-TLS.png)

-- [ ] Under the `(Pre)-Master-Secret log filename` browse to the resulting Pre-Master Secret file ; i.e. the file indicated by the `SSLKEYLOGFILE` Environment Variable, which is created by Chrome/Chromium.
+- [ ] Under the `(Pre)-Master-Secret log filename` browse to the resulting Pre-Master Secret Log File ; i.e. the file indicated by the `SSLKEYLOGFILE` Environment Variable, which is created by Chrome/Chromium.
 Select the file, click Open, and then click OK<br>
    ![WireShark Preferences Protocols TLS PreMasterSecret](WireSharkPreferencesProtocolsTLSPreMasterSecret.png)